 - The tour is limited to a maximum of 10 persons.
 Four (4) person minimum needed to run the tour.

 - The tour will last about 90 minutes and is over level ground.
 We do walk across train tracks.
-Seating is sparse and one must be prepared to stand 5-8 minutes in between stops.
-Most stops are in the shade.
+Seating is generally not available along the tour route and one must be prepared to stand 5-8 minutes in between stops.
+All but one stop is in the shade.

 - See the Frequently Asked Questions for additional information.